Showing posts with label pelham. Show all posts

 Day 1: Thursday, October 23, 2008

-For breakfast I ate a waffle, my husband ate cereals, we both dressed and left the house about 9 A.M.
+For breakfast, I ate a waffle, a nd my husband ate cereal.
+We both dressed and left the house about 9 A.M.

-We slid both slide outs in and we loaded the car, we were on our way.
+We slid both slide-outs in, loaded the car, and were on our way.

-We traveled down I-65 through Birmingham; we took exit 261 a north toward Gadsden, Atlanta onto I-20 for 1.2 miles.
+We traveled down I-65 through Birmingham, took exit 261 north toward Gadsden, and then onto I-20 for 1.2 miles.

-We took exit 126A toward Sylacauga and Zoo Gardens onto 280 east for 109 miles.
-This took us over the mountains, it was a four-lane but not an interstate.
+We took exit 126A toward Sylacauga and Zoo Gardens, then took 280 east for 109 miles.
+This took us over the mountains; it was a four-lane, but not an interstate.

-My husband ordered a hamburger, I ordered chicken fingers, with fries, fried mushrooms, and tea.
+My husband ordered a hamburger, and I ordered chicken fingers with fries, fried mushrooms, and tea.

-I ate two rolls, one chicken finger, I took two chicken fingers; fries and one roll with me, I gave them to the grandkids.
+I ate two rolls and one chicken finger.
+I took two chicken fingers, fries, and one roll with me, and I gave them to the grandkids.

-We merged onto I-85 north toward Atlanta, Columbus, Phoenix for 3.2 miles we then took exit 62 toward Phoenix then we turned slight right onto Columbus Parkway US 280 for 61 miles, crossing over into Georgia when 280 becomes GA-520 east, south for 44 miles.
+We merged onto I-85 north toward Atlanta, Columbus, and Phoenix.
+After 3.2 miles, we took exit 62 toward Phoenix.
+Then, we turned slightly right onto Columbus Parkway US 280 for 61 miles, crossing into Georgia when 280 becomes GA-520 east, and continued south for 44 miles.

-We merge onto US 82 Jefferson Davis memorial parkway heading toward Tifton Camilla, which was another 8 miles.
+We merge onto US 82 Jefferson Davis Memorial Parkway, heading toward Tifton and Camilla, which is another 8 miles.

-US 82 become US-19 for 33 miles, at the caution light, we turn at right onto 93 and follow the signs 93 through the city of Pelham.
+US 82 becomes US-19 for 33 miles.
+At the caution light, we turn right onto 93 and follow the signs for 93 through the city of Pelham

-We turn right behind the Pelham Elementary School, we went about three miles came to the stop sign at County Line Road, we turn left onto Mill Pond Road for two miles.
+We turned right behind the Pelham Elementary School, went about three miles, and came to the stop sign at County Line Road.
+We turned left onto Mill Pond Road for two miles.

-We went to the end of Mill Pond Road where we saw a large old cemetery, both on the left and right side of the road.
+We went to the end of Mill Pond Road, where we saw a large, old cemetery on both sides of the road.

 The church and the house were on the right side of the road.